-For other issues regarding the use of characters in policy stores, see Section J.16, "Characters in Policies."
+For other considerations regarding the use of characters in policies, in particular in role names, see Section L.15, "Characters in Policies."

 Important Point 4: Authorization failures are not visible, by default, in the console.
 To have authorization failures sent to the console you must set the system variable jps.auth.debug as follows: